-Course Description

-Developments in information and communication technologies coupled with a radical shift online by businesses and consumers has raised new questions about how marketers communicate with and create value with customers.
+Course Description Developments in information and communication technologies coupled with a radical shift online by businesses and consumers has raised new questions about how marketers communicate with and create value with customers.
 The course focuses on understanding how businesses engage with customers and stakeholders in a digital environment and develops skills in applying social media marketing techniques.
 It provides students with a thorough understanding of digital and social media marketing theory and incorporates practical and contemporary examples.

-Contact Hours

-Integrated Learning Session

-Face to Face On Campus 2 hour(s) per Week for Full Term

-Students are expected to complete 4 hours of guided learning via online preparation, lectures, interactive workshops, tutorials, discussion groups or self-directed learning and an additional 6 hours of independent study per week.

-Unit Weighting Assumed Knowledge 10

-MKTG1001 Foundations of Marketing or MKTG2100 Principles of

-∕larketing

-Workload

-Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10-unit course.

-Please refer to the course CANVAS site for details of teaching staff for ALL course offerings.
-The primary contact for courses is the Course Coordinator, whose details are listed on the course CANVAS site.

-Course Learning Outcomes

-On successful completion of this course, students will be able to:

-- 1. Demonstrate advanced understanding of today's digital and social media-marketing landscape; - 2.
-Demonstrate how user-generated content in social media can be collected and analysed to guide marketing strategy; - 3.
-Demonstrate the understanding of digital and social media analytics and the capability to use online analytical tools; - 4.
-Articulate specialised knowledge of digital and social media marketing in both oral and written contexts; and - Demonstrate the capability to work both independently and in a team environment employing inquiry processes to complete marketing projects.

-www.newcastle.edu.au CRICOS Provider 00109J
+Contact Hours Integrated Learning Session Face to Face On Campus 2 hour(s) per Week for Full Term Students are expected to complete 4 hours of guided learning via online preparation, lectures, interactive workshops, tutorials, discussion groups or self-directed learning and an additional 6 hours of independent study per week.
+Unit Weighting 10 Assumed Knowledge Any Assumed Knowledge or Pre-Requisites for this course have been & Pre-Requisites previously satisfied by the successful completion of courses within the approved student study plan.
+Workload Students are required to spend on average 120-140 hours of effort (contact and non-contact) including assessments per 10-unit course.
+Course Learning On successful completion of this course, students will be able to: Outcomes Demonstrate advanced understanding of today's digital and social media-marketing landscape; Demonstrate how user-generated content in social media can be collected and analysed to guide marketing strategy; Demonstrate the understanding of digital and social media analytics and the capability to use online analytical tools; Articulate specialised knowledge of digital and social media marketing in both oral and written contexts; and Demonstrate the capability to work both independently and in a team environment employing inquiry processes to complete marketing projects.
+2 www.newcastle.edu.au CRICOS Provider 00109J